 Williams split 1953 between Mexico City (.373/~.470/.529 in 40 games) and the Laredo Apaches (.279/~.367/.535 in 23 games).
 In 1954, Marvin went much further north and batted .360 with 20 home runs and 90 RBI for the Vancouver Capilanos; he led the Western International League in average and was one behind in homers.

 Marvin split 1955 between the Columbia Gems (.328) and Seattle Rainiers (.231), combining for 21 home runs and 106 RBI between the two stops.
+That winter, he hit .347 with 11 HR and was named MVP of the Mexican Pacific League.
 In 1956, the veteran hit .322/~.386/.562 for the Tulsa Oilers in the AA Texas League.
 He had 36 doubles, 7 triples, 26 home runs and 111 RBI.
 His numbers were much better than future Hall of Famer Brooks Robinson.
 He tied Ray Shearer for 8th in homers, was 4th in RBI (behind Ken Guettler, Don Demeter and Jim Gentile) and was in the top 10 in average.

 Tex had one of his worst seasons in 1957; the 34-year-old produced at a .253/.334/.367 clip for Tulsa while manning all three bases regularly in the field.
 In 1958, Williams rebounded to hit .294 with 19 HR and 88 RBI for Tulsa.